 Sulphites are naturally occurring minerals that have a long history of use in foods.
-They naturally occur in some foods but are widely used as an additive to prevent microbial spoilage and preserve colour.
+They naturally occur in some foods but are widely used as a food additive to prevent microbial spoilage and preserve colour.
 Cordials, dried fruit, sausages and wine are some of the foods that commonly contain sulphites.

 International scientific committees and FSANZ have thoroughly investigated the safety of sulphites and concluded that for most people sulphites are safe.
 However some sulphite-sensitive people, many of whom also have asthma, may react to sulphites with allergy-like symptoms.

-Following surveys of levels of benzoates and sulphites in foods in Australia and New Zealand FSANZ evaluated whether there were any issues with those levels and exposure.
+Following surveys of levels of sulphites in foods in Australia and New Zealand, FSANZ evaluated whether there were any issues with those levels and exposure.

-FSANZ was able to conclude early on that were no issues with benzoates but there was a potential for exceedances of the acceptable daily intake (ADI) for sulphites in some children who were high consumers of certain foods.
-However FSANZ also identified some uncertainties about the current ADI.
+We concluded that there was a potential for exceedances of the acceptable daily intake (ADI) for sulphites in some children who were high consumers of certain foods.
+However, FSANZ also identified some uncertainties about the current ADI.

-The FSANZ assessment recognises the ADI for sulphites (set in 1974) suffered from significant flaws in design and implementation.
-These flaws and further work carried out by FSANZ mean it’s unlikely that current levels of sulphites in foods pose a risk to consumers, including children.
-Based on these considerations, FSANZ abandoned the proposal.
+Our assessment recognises the ADI for sulphites (set in 1974) suffered from significant flaws in design and implementation.
+These flaws and further work carried out by us mean it's unlikely that current levels of sulphites in foods pose a risk to consumers, including children.

 The European Food Safety Authority has also issued a scientific opinion on sulphites, which raises uncertainties about the validity of the current ADI.